SharePoint/sp-dev-docs/docs/general-development/how-to-follow-documents-and-sites-by-using-the-net-client-object-model-in-sharep.md

-- SharePoint Server 2013 with My Site configured, with the My Site site created for the current user, and with a document uploaded to a SharePoint document library
+- SharePoint with My Site configured, with the My Site site created for the current user, and with a document uploaded to a SharePoint document library

 - Visual Studio 2012